 Plover Bay Technologies has solely used contract manufacturers from Taiwan in the past.
 In 2016, we began to allocate the production of low to mid-end SD-WAN routers to a PRC factory owned by a Taiwanese manufacturer for cost reduction and diversification against risk of supply chain disruptions in Taiwan.
 The proposed tariff will affect US-bound products manufactured in this PRC factory.
 However, we believe the financial impact from the proposed tariff will be insignificant.

 First, since 2017, we began parallel production in both PRC and Taiwan for some of our products.
 Therefore, we have the ability to shift the manufacturing of US-specific models from the PRC factory to other Taiwanese contract manufacturers, while shifting non-US models to the PRC factory.

-In conclusion, the impact from this 10% tariff will be negligible to us.
+In conclusion, the financial impact from this 10% tariff will be negligible to us.
 We will continue to monitor any further development from the trade war and take appropriate measures to minimize any impact.
 Our long term fundamentals remain sound and we will turn every challenge into an opportunity to improve our operations.